sirintra/PMC-PC-training/docs/source/snakemake.rst

 Introduction to Snakemake
 ##########################

 `Snakemake <https://snakemake.readthedocs.io/en/stable/index.html>`_ is a python-based workflow management system tool which allows a creation of reproducible and scalable data analyses.
-Snakemake has its own defination language that is an extension of Python with syntax to define rules and workflow specific properties.
+Snakemake has its own definition language that is an extension of Python with syntax to define rules and workflow specific properties.
 Snakemake workflows can scale from single-core workstations to multi-core server to compute clusters without modifying the workflow.

 Basic concept of Snakemake workflow
 ************************************